This was originally published on May 12, 2015 and was update on Feb 21, 2022.

 I will be providing tips and tools, resources and relevant information, expert interviews and ideas to help develop your skills.
 I hope you have time to join the community and catch more steelhead.

-What to expect from Me
+What to expect from Me and the next Steelhead Topics

 I know how difficult steelhead fishing can be.
 I’ve been in that steelhead run for hours on end, with nothing to show for it other than a tired arm.
 That’s steelhead fishing.
 If you added up the time spent casting vs fish landed, I’m guessing it’s up there with the most challenging of fish to target.